AlexandriaChemistry/Data/Electrostatics-ESP-ACT/README.md

 [_Accurate Electrostatics for Biomolecular Systems through Machine Learning_].
 Here's an oldish [preprint](https://chemrxiv.org/engage/chemrxiv/article-details/67f82e8e81d2151a02e49d35)

+Please check README files in the subdirectories as well.

 If you find our scripts or data useful, we would greatly appreciate it if you cite our work and consider starring the repository.

 ## Directory Layout